Kaiser-Yang/blink-cmp-git/README.md

             --     -- how to resolve the output
             --     resolve_documentation = function(output) return output end
             -- }
-            -- or set it to nil to disable the documentation -- documentation = nil
+            -- or return nil to disable the documentation -- return nil
         end,
     }
 }